 Enforcement Relief, Expedited Actions Possible Under New Executive Order

-Regarding enforcement actions, the EO directs federal agencies to recognize businesses’ regulatory compliance efforts and commit to fairness in administrative enforcement and adjudication.
+Regarding individual and pending enforcement actions, the EO directs federal agencies to recognize businesses’ regulatory compliance efforts and commit to fairness in administrative enforcement and adjudication.
 This applies to investigations as well as assertions of statutory or regulatory violations.

 More specifically, the order directs agencies to revise their enforcement and adjudication procedures and practices in light of a number of specified principles, including the following.

 - subjects of enforcement actions should not bear the burden of proving compliance, and agencies should provide them with favorable relevant evidence in their possession

 - liability should be imposed only for violations of laws or duly issued regulations after notice and opportunity to respond